nainappa/ConfianceAPIAutomationFramework/README.md

 How it works
 ---------------------------------------
-* This project is aleardy uploaded to Maven central repo.
+* This project is already uploaded to Maven central repo.
 So, just add the below dependency to your POM.xml.
    ```xml
    <dependency>
      <groupId>com.github.nainappa</groupId>